 In addition to these examples, biometric access control systems are becoming more and more diverse in the consumer market.
 Gun safes, door locks, and other common access control systems have all been implemented, with hundreds of more ideas proposed.
 Because it is impossible to forge biometric information, these locks are completely secure and cannot be breached by traditional means of lock picking.

 Paragon Security NYC is one of the leading firms specializing in biometric technology.
-Consult their experts about finding the best biometric reader device for your place of business.
+Consult their experts about finding the best biometric reader device or biometric access control security system for your place of business.